Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Standing Framework and Structural Assumptions

 The \emph{defect rank} $d(\mathcal P)$ is the maximal defect degree required to generate all non-rigid behavior of $\mathcal P$ under its interaction operations.
 It controls the point at which defect propagation ceases to determine structure functorially.

 Unlike Papers~I–III \cite{GildeaAPT1,GildeaAPT2,GildeaAPT3}, no admissible phase data, analytic realizations, or operator models are constructed here.
 Unlike Paper~IV \cite{GildeaAPT4}, the emphasis is not on categorical organization.
-The focus of the present work is the intrinsic calculus of structural boundaries, the existence and classification of rigidity islands, and the deformation and obstruction theory determined purely by boundary data.
-All statements are invariant under intrinsic phase equivalence and Morita type relations.
+The focus of the present work is the intrinsic calculus of structural boundaries, the existence and classification of rigidity islands, and the deformation and obstruction theory associated with boundary data.
+The constructions and invariants considered in this paper are formulated to be compatible with intrinsic phase equivalence and Morita-type relations.